 The CP agrees to pay Rental Charges in accordance with KCOM’s billing cycle.
 If KCOM begins, or ceases, the Services on a day which is not the first or last day of the period by reference to which KCOM charges rental, KCOM will apportion rental on a daily basis for the incomplete period

 Payment will be in pounds sterling.
-All Charges and any other sums due under this Agreement will be collected in full by direct debit within 30 days of the date of the relevant invoice without any set-off, deduction or withholding of any kind, notwithstanding that the CP may not have received payment from any End Users to whom the Service have been provided, and any dispute between the CP and any End User regarding billing is the sole responsibility of the CP.
+All Charges and any other sums due under this Agreement will be collected in full by direct debit, or such other payment method as agreed in accordance with KCOM policy, within 30 days of the date of the relevant invoice without any set-off, deduction or withholding of any kind, notwithstanding that the CP may not have received payment from any End Users to whom the Service have been provided, and any dispute between the CP and any End User regarding billing is the sole responsibility of the CP.

 The CP acknowledges that it will be subject to KCOM’s Credit Vetting Policy.
 Should KCOM consider it necessary following the application of such procedures or should the CP fail to pay the charges due under or in connection with this Agreement, KCOM may (without prejudice to any other rights and remedies available to KCOM), at any time, require the CP to pay a deposit or provide a guarantee as security for payment of future charges.
 The CP agrees to pay such deposit or provide such guarantee within 28 calendar days of receiving notice from KCOM requiring it to do so, failing which KCOM reserves the right, without prejudice to any other rights and remedies available to it under this Agreement to refuse to accept any further orders under the Agreement and to suspend performance of such of its obligations under this Agreement as is reasonable in the circumstances until such deposit or guarantee is provided.